 Diplomates are then required to pass the traditional 10-Year MOC examination to remain board certified.
 Diplomates will be allowed two consecutive attempts at the traditional 10-Year MOC examination if he/she fails or does not complete the Pilot Project in order to remain certified.
 The first examination will be at no additional cost; however, there will be the standard fee if a second examination is needed.

-• Diplomates must answer 5 questions (mini-test) associated with each journal article at any time during the Pilot Project in an online, open-book format.
+• Diplomates must answer 5 questions (mini-exam) associated with each journal article at any time during the Pilot Project in an online, open-book format.

-• During the eligibility period of the Pilot Project, those diplomates who answer at least 4 out of 5 questions correctly on the first attempt will have successfully completed one mini-test.
+• During the eligibility period of the Pilot Project, those diplomates who answer at least 4 out of 5 questions correctly on the first attempt will have successfully completed one mini-exam.

-• Diplomates who successfully complete 30 article readings and mini-tests will not be required to complete the Part III MOC examination.
+• Diplomates who successfully complete 30 article readings and mini-exams will not be required to complete the Part III MOC examination.

-• Diplomates will receive immediate feedback after completing the mini-test related to an article.
+• Diplomates will receive immediate feedback after completing the mini-exam related to an article.

 • Diplomates can select articles from a library of approved articles.

-• For a given article, once a mini-test has been started, it must be completed.
-Only one mini-test can be open at a time during the Pilot Project eligibility period.
-A diplomate must submit the answers of a completed mini-test before opening the next mini-test.
-A mini-test can be answered during multiple-sittings.
+• For a given article, once a mini-exam has been started, it must be completed.
+Only one mini-exam can be open at a time during the Pilot Project eligibility period.
+A diplomate must submit the answers of a completed mini-exam before opening the next mini-exam.
+A mini-exam can be answered during multiple sittings.

-• Diplomates can complete their 30 articles and mini-tests at any time during their approved Pilot Project eligibility period.
+• Diplomates can complete their 30 articles and mini-exams at any time during their approved Pilot Project eligibility period.

-30 out of 40 journal article mini-tests must be successfully completed in order for a diplomate to meet the MOC Part III examination requirement.
-A diplomate must read a minimum of 30 articles but no more than 40 articles and answer 4 out of 5 questions correctly on the first attempt on 30 journal article mini-tests.
+30 out of 40 journal article mini-exams must be successfully completed in order for a diplomate to meet the MOC Part III examination requirement.
+A diplomate must read a minimum of 30 articles but no more than 40 articles and answer 4 out of 5 questions correctly on the first attempt on 30 journal article mini-exams.

 The Pilot Project Test Writing Committees include nominated members from the ABPN and from professional societies (APA, AACAP, AAN, and CNS).
 The Committees develop a content outline, select journal articles relevant to clinical practice, and write questions related to those articles.
 The articles reflect topics on the content outline.